Natürliche Hautpflege im Winter: Ein umfassender Leitfaden

 1. Creamy shower gels

-Use oil-based shower gels, such as shower oils or homemade soaps with glycerin, to avoid over-stressing your skin while showering.
-This gently cleanses your skin without drying it out, and provides intensive care.
-Shower oils are also a great, non-drying alternative to shaving cream, and razor bumps are much less likely to develop.
-It's important to thoroughly clean any oil residue from your razor afterward to prevent the blade from becoming dull.
+Use oil-based shower gels, such as shower oils or homemade soaps with glycerin, to avoid irritating your skin while showering.
+These gently cleanse the skin without drying it out and provide intensive care.
+Shower oils are also a great, non-drying alternative to shaving foam, and you'll experience far fewer razor bumps.
+It's important to thoroughly clean your razor afterward to remove any oil residue and prevent the blade from dulling.

-A gentle body scrub made with sugar and olive or coconut oil removes dead skin and stimulates circulation.
-If your skin is sensitive and doesn't respond well to scrubs with abrasive agents, you can also use chemical exfoliants.
+A gentle body scrub made from sugar and olive or coconut oil removes dead skin cells and promotes blood circulation.
+If your skin is sensitive and doesn't tolerate scrubs with abrasive particles well, you can also use chemical peels.
 These are usually creams containing AHA or BHA, sometimes both.
-These are acids that gently exfoliate the top layer of skin, and BHA also cleanses the pores, removing impurities at the same time.
-AHA is especially helpful for rough skin.
-If you tend to have "strawberry skin" on your upper arms (which has a spotty, red-dotted texture), AHA is a real game-changer.
+These acids gently exfoliate the top layer of skin, and BHA also cleanses the pores, thus removing impurities at the same time.
+AHA is particularly helpful for rough skin.
+If you tend to have so-called "strawberry skin" on your upper arms (where the upper arms have a bumpy, red, dotted texture), AHA is a real game-changer.

-After showering, your skin can be wonderfully cared for with a body butter made from coconut oil or olive oil and cocoa butter to lock in moisture.
+After showering, your skin can be wonderfully nourished with a body butter made from coconut or olive oil and cocoa butter to lock in moisture.
 It's best to apply the oil-butter mixture to damp skin .
-Since grease stains on clothing are often unavoidable, it's recommended to practice this body care ritual in the evening.
+Since oil stains on clothing are often unavoidable, it's recommended to perform this body care ritual in the evening.
 Combined with a massage, this becomes a doubly sensual pleasure.

 Hand and foot care in winter